Mapping the Course for Prompt-based Structured Prediction

 \section{Prompt-based Structured Prediction}

-~ We outline a general framework for modeling any prompt-based structured prediction task.
+~ We outline a general framework for modeling any structured prediction task via prompting.
 To do this, we define each problem as an LLM-based factor graph $\Psi$ with potentials $\psi_i \in \Psi$ over all possible structures $Y$.
 Each decision $\psi_i \in \Psi$ is scored using a decoder-only LLM instance $\rho$ with parameters $\bm\theta$.

 Let $\rho(\bm{x_i,y_i}; \bm\theta)$ be the score for the potential $\psi_i$ resulting from the prompting of an LLM $\rho$ parameterized by $\bm\theta$.
 In this way, we can find the optimal structure $\bm{y} \in Y$ by performing MAP inference as: